Sydney Street Photography

 A discussion about time of day for street photography in Sydney takes into account light and office hours.
 In discussing light I'm assuming a clear sky, not cloudy.

 The longest days of the year are in December, when sunrise is around 5:30 am.
 In June, during the shortest days, sunrise is around 7:00 am.
-Bear in mind that if you want to photograph people as they go to work, you'll need to be out and about from 7.30 - 8.0 am.
+Bear in mind that if you want to photograph people as they go to work, you'll need to be out and about from 7.30 - 8.00 am.
 Earlier, if you want to photograph the Opera House and Harbour Bridge beforehand.

-Locations of Street Photography
+Global Street Photography

 Street photography is carried out in different locations around the world, which affects the dynamics of the activity.
 Impacts of variable places are: